 When to refinance: Interest rates have fallen

-But be mindful when you start shopping rates among lenders: Refinance rates are often higher than purchase rates, so the advertised rates lenders promote, or the mortgage rates shown in news coverage, may not be the refi rate you'll actually qualify for.
+Be mindful when you start shopping rates among lenders: Refinance rates are often higher than purchase rates — so the advertised rates lenders promote, or the mortgage rates shown in news coverage, may not be the refi rate you'll actually qualify for.
+Rates can also vary by lender, so it’s important to compare at least a few different refinance companies.

 Up Next